EndFramework/backendpy/docs/project_creation.rst

-Create a Project
+Create a project
 ================

-Basic Structure
+Basic structure
 ---------------
 A Backendpy-based project does not have a mandatory, predetermined structure, and it is the programmer who decides how to structure his project according to his needs.

-The programmer only needs to create a Python module with a custom name (for example "main.py") and set the instance of ``Backendpy`` class (which is an ASGI application) inside it.
+The programmer only needs to create a Python module with a custom name (for example "main.py") and set the instance of :class:`~backendpy.Backendpy` class (which is an ASGI application) inside it.

 .. code-block:: python
     :caption: project/main.py